 For everyone’s sanity, this rule does not apply to cruise ships.
 Bring shampoo from home or a bottle of hairspray or a full-sized tube of toothpaste.
 Just keep in mind that if you have to fly to the port, then you’ll still have to meet the guidelines on liquids for air travel.

 Can I bring alcohol in my bags when boarding?

 If you want to bring beer or liquor, then the bad news is that these aren’t allowed in cruise ships.
 If they are found, they will be removed and discarded.
 The good news? cruise lines do allow you to bring a bottle or two of wine or champagne.

 The amount varies among cruise lines, but it’s usually one bottle (750 mL) per adult in a cabin.
 When you bring this on, just keep it in your carry-on luggage.
 You don’t want to put it in checked luggage where it can possibly be broken.

 What about rules for carry-on luggage?

-When you arrive at the port, you will check your large luggage.
+When you arrive at the port, you will check your large luggage (unless you want to carry it on).
 This luggage will be carted off, X-rayed, put aboard the ship, and then delivered to your room.
 But that entire process will take several hours.

 For that reason, passengers are encouraged to bring some sort of carry-on that has anything you might need for the first few hours on the cruise ship — travel documents, passports, medications, allowed alcohol, toothbrush, your swimsuit, and maybe even a change of clothes for dinner.